-First Nations Elders, Métis Senators and FNMI Knowledge Keepers in particular are integral to the revival, maintenance, and preservation of Aboriginal cultures.
+First Nations Elders, Métis Senators and FNMI Knowledge Keepers in particular are integral to the revival, maintenance, and preservation of Indigenous cultures.
 Elder/Senator/Knowledge Keeper participation in support of curricular objectives develops the positive identity of First Nations and Métis students and enhances selfesteem.
 All students may acquire a heightened awareness and sensitivity that inevitably promotes anti-racist education.
 It is important to note that the title Elder/Senator/Knowledge Keeper does not necessarily indicate age.
-In Aboriginal and Métis societies, one is designated an after acquiring significant wisdom and understanding of native/Métis history, traditional teachings, ceremonies, healing practices and experience.
-Elders/Senators/Knowledge Keeper have earned the respect from their community to pass on this knowledge to others and give advice and guidance on personal issues, as well as issues affecting their communities and nations.
+In Indigenous and Métis societies, one is designated an Elder, Senator and/or Knowledge Keeper after acquiring significant wisdom and understanding of native/Métis history, traditional teachings, ceremonies, healing practices and experience.
+Elders/Senators/Knowledge Keepers have earned the respect from their community to pass on this knowledge to others and give advice and guidance on personal issues, as well as issues affecting their communities and nations.